Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

   <li>Keep a count:</li>
   <ul>
     <li>When the count is 1 you are the last owner.</li>
-    <li>This is a very simple and logical technique.
-You have a shared counter that is incremented/decrement as SP instances take/release ownership of the pointer.
-The disadvantages are that you need dynamically allocated memory that must be managed and in a threaded environment you need to serialize accesses to counter.</li>
+    <li>This is a straightforward and logical technique.
+You have a shared counter that is incremented/decremented as SP instances take/release ownership of the pointer.
+The disadvantages are that you need dynamically allocated memory that must be managed, and in a threaded environment, you need to serialize accesses to counter.</li>
   </ul>
   <li>Use a linked list of the owners:</li>
   <ul>
-    <li>When you are the only member of the list you are the last owner.</li>
+    <li>When you are the only list member, you are the last owner.</li>
-    <li>When a SP instance take/releases ownership of the pointer they are added/removed to/from the linked list.
-This is slightly more complex as you need to maintain a circular linked list (for O(1)).
-The advantage is that you do not need to manage any separate memory for the count (A SP instance simply points at the next SP instance in the chain) and in a threaded environment adding/removing a shared pointer need not always be serialized (though you will still need to lock your neighbors to enforce integrity).</li>
+    <li>When an SP instance takes/releases ownership of the pointer, they are added/removed to/from the linked list.
+This is slightly more complex as you must maintain a circular linked list (for O(1)).
+The advantage is that you do not need to manage any separate memory for the count (A SP instance points at the next SP instance in the chain) and in a threaded environment adding/removing a shared pointer need not always be serialized (though you will still need to lock your neighbors to enforce integrity).</li>
   </ul>
 </ol>

 ## Shared Count
-The easier of the two to implement correctly is the list version.
-There are no real gotchas (that I have seen).
-Though people do struggle with insertion and removal of a link from a circular list.
-I have another article planned for that at some point so I will cover it then.
+The list version is easier to implement correctly.
+There are no real gotchas (that I have seen), though people do struggle with inserting and removing a link from a circular list.
+I have another article planned for that at some point so that I will cover it then.

-The *Shared Count* is basically the technique used by the [`std::shared_ptr`](https://en.cppreference.com/w/cpp/memory/shared_ptr) (though they store slightly more than the count to try and improve efficiency see [`std::make_shared`](https://en.cppreference.com/w/cpp/memory/shared_ptr/make_shared)).
+The Shared Count is the technique used by the [`std::shared_ptr`](https://en.cppreference.com/w/cpp/memory/shared_ptr), though they store slightly more than the count to try to improve efficiency (see [`std::make_shared`](https://en.cppreference.com/w/cpp/memory/shared_ptr/make_shared)).

-The main mistake I see from beginners is not using dynamically allocated counter (i.e. they keep the counter in the SP object).
+The main mistake I see from beginners is not using dynamically allocated counter (i.e., they keep the counter in the SP object).
 You **must** dynamically allocate memory for the counter so that it can be shared by all SP instances (you can not tell how many there will be or the order in which they will be deleted).

-You must also serialize access to this counter to make sure that in a threaded environment the count is correctly maintained.
-In the first version for simplicity I will only consider single threaded environments and thus synchronization is not required.
+You must also serialize access to this counter to ensure the count is correctly maintained in a threaded environment.
+In the first version, I will only consider single-threaded environments for simplicity, so synchronization is unnecessary.

-First Try
+#### First Try
 ```c
 namespace ThorsAnvil
 {